The thought of free land puts most people in a state of disbelief.

 The city requires that the free lots be a primary residence (and this must be verified).

 You can visit here to learn more about this program.

-16. Move to Elwood, Nebraska
+16. Free Land in Elwood, Nebraska

 Elwood is located in southern Nebraska and is the quintessential small town.

 There are several local stores, and you’ll never feel more old-fashioned than when you start calling Elwood your home (in the best way possible!).

 To get a deed with your name on it, you’ll need to make a $500 payment.

 Other than that, the land is totally free.
 However, be sure to pay attention to the home instruction requirements.